francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Lookup-Default, "",
 )

-Lookup rules are used to define a (partial) function that returns the annotations of a path in a well-formed context.
+Lookup rules define a (partial) function that, given a well-formed context, returns the annotations associated with a given path

+When the path is explicitly contained within the context, the function returns the corresponding annotation.
+If a field access ($p.f$) is not explicitly present in the context, the function returns the annotations specified in the class declaration.
+This concept, formalized by Lookup-Default, is crucial as it ensures that contexts remain finite, even when handling recursive classes.
+However, if a variable ($x$) is not present in the context, its lookup cannot be derived.

+It is important to note that the lookup function returns the annotations associated with a path based on the context or the class declaration, rather than determining the actual ownership status of that path.

 $ \_inangle(\_): Delta -> p -> alpha beta $

-The function will return the annotations declared in the class declaration in the case in which a path that is not a variable ($p.f$) is not explicitly contained inside the context.
-This concept, formalized by Lookup-Default, is fundamental because it allows contexts to be finite also when dealing with recursive classes.
-Conversely, the lookup for variables ($x$) not contained in a context cannot be derived.
-Moreover, Lookup-Default relies on a function that takes a path and returns its class type.
-Although this function is not explicitly defined here, it is assumed as an axiom, since such information is provided by Kotlin's type system.

-It is important to note that the lookup function returns the annotations associated with a path based on the context or the class declaration, rather than determining the actual ownership status of that path.

 #example[
   Given a context: $ Delta = x : shared, space x.f : unique $